 It’ll take an average of 10 hours of service from every family to keep things going.
 There are many different ways you can pitch in throughout the year, so it’s easy to find something that will suit you.

 Please feel free to contact our Volunteer Coordinator, Rachel Paradise at with any general questions about volunteer opportunities at firstname.lastname@example.org.

-We usually have two car washes a year, They are a fun and easy way to raise money and build spirit.
-The kids do all the work, but we always need a handful of parents to take a two-hour shift and supervise, so grab a friend and sign up!
+We have restaurant nights on occasion and try to have two car washes a year, Tag Day (see below) is our biggest fundraiser with its own chairperson, but we also try to raise funds in other ways and are always open/looking for ideas.
+Car washes are a fun and easy way to raise money and build spirit.
+The kids do all the work at the car washes, but we always need a handful of parents to take a two-hour shift and supervise, so grab a friend and sign up!
 Adults handle the money, help manage busy times, or man the grill if we’re serving hot dogs – but honestly the kids mostly know what to do.

 If you really want to get to know the band kids, then you’re going to love chaperoning!
 We need parents to chaperone Saturday competitions and sometimes overnight trips.
 You’ll ride along on the bus, and help out as needed.